Eis-D-Z/Sui_Interactions_Examples/json_rpc_examples/Walkthrough.md

 We have already seen a couple of straightforward examples.
 With this experience under our belt it should be pretty straightforward to experiment with other similar methods like `sui_splitCoinEqual` or `sui_getRawObject` etc...
 The next examples will involve publishing a move module and use it on the blockchain.
 Of course this assumes an existing move module, we shall use an example module, to learn more about move and how to write modules suitable for sui please check <a href="http://examples.sui.io/">this location</a>.

 Let's get our move package, we will clone the whole sui repo and use the module `move_tutorial` in `sui/sui_programmability/examples`.
-(We clome the whole repo hoping that it will help you get started to explore and play with sui, we'll take it a step further and suggest you fork the repo in your github account first and clone your fork).
+(We clone the whole repo hoping that it will help you get started to explore and play with sui, we'll take it a step further and suggest you fork the repo in your github account first and clone your fork).

 ```sh
 # clone the repo in the work or home directory